a8252525/BlockPanda/blockpanda/README.md

 After all the data uploading, we need to get it back with **"get table"**
 ```
-cleos get table "account you deploy the contract" "scope: also the account you deploy the contract" people
+cleos get table "account you deploy the contract" "scope: also be the account you deploy the contract" people
 ```
 The **scope** of all the action in this blockpanda contract are all set to be the account you deploy the contract.
 You can management the scope of getting table, but we didn't set it.
 If you want to know more about the "scope", you can learn some information [here](https://eosio.stackexchange.com/questions/3534/scope-in-the-get-table-command) and [eosio.token](https://github.com/EOSIO/eosio.contracts/tree/master/contracts/eosio.token)

 *people* is the table name we define in the smart contract.

+## get table
 Finally, you get the information like this
 ```
 {